sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3/index.md

 To explain this, I had to dig into [quic-go's](https://github.com/quic-go/quic-go) HTTP/3 implementation.

 #### Adding trailer support to quic-go
-I looked into quic-go and discovered that it doesn't support trailers yet.
+When I looked into quic-go, I discovered that it *doesn't support [HTTP trailers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Trailer) yet*.
 There is [an issue](https://github.com/quic-go/quic-go/issues/2266) and a [related pull request](https://github.com/quic-go/quic-go/pull/2344).
-The issue is four years old, the PR is two years old, and both are still open after all of this time.
-This seems quite crazy to me at first, but, on reflection, I realized that gRPC is the most popular thing that currently uses HTTP trailers.
-However, `grpc-go` directly uses HTTP/2 support from `golang.org/x/net/http2` instead of using `net/http` so it would require a good amount of work to get HTTP/3 support through quic-go in the same way.
+But the issue is four years old, the PR is two years old, and both are still open after all of this time.
+This seemed quite crazy to me at first, but, on reflection, I realized that gRPC is the most popular thing that currently uses HTTP trailers.
+However, `grpc-go` directly uses HTTP/2 support from `golang.org/x/net/http2` instead of using `net/http` so it would require a good amount of work to get HTTP/3 support through quic-go.
 Therefore, this issue probably isn't on the radar of anyone working on `grpc-go`.
 However, it is trivial (as seen above) to use quic-go with ConnectRPC, so I think this is a unique situation where progress can be made quickly.

 So I ended up implementing trailer support for clients and I [submitted my own PR](https://github.com/quic-go/quic-go/issues/2266).
-I don't think it is quite ready yet but when I use [my branch](https://github.com/sudorandom/quic-go/tree/client-trailers) with my branch of `buf curl`, gRPC actually works with HTTP/3!
+I don't think it is quite ready yet but when I use [my branch of quic-go](https://github.com/sudorandom/quic-go/tree/client-trailers) with [my branch of the buf CLI](https://github.com/sudorandom/buf/tree/http3), gRPC actually works with HTTP/3!

 ```shell
 $ buf curl \